Information Center

 Cross Join (Çapraz) Her satırı diğer tablodaki her satırla eşleştirir.
 Genellikle veri setlerini genişletmek için kullanılır, dikkatli olunmazsa veri şişkinliği yaratır.

-Professional Tip: In digital marketing reports, the safest harbor is often the "Left Outer Join" model.
-By placing your main data source (like an advertising channel) on the left, you prevent the loss of unmatched data.
+Professional Tip: In digital marketing reporting, the safest harbor is often the "Left Outer Join" model.
+By placing your main data source (like an ad channel) on the left, you prevent unmatched data from getting lost.

-Before moving on to the technical setup process, you must ensure that at least one common denominator exists among the data sources you will blend.
+Before moving on to the technical setup, you must ensure that at least one common denominator exists among the data sources you will be blending.
 We call this the "Join Key."
 For example, the "Date," "Campaign Name," or "Product ID" values in the two different sources must be in the same format.

 Here are the application steps:

-- Select Data Sources: Click the "Blend Data" button at the bottom right corner of the Looker Studio panel.
-Add your first data source (e.g., Google Ads).
+• Select Data Sources: Click the "Blend Data" button in the lower right corner of the Looker Studio panel.
+Add your first data source (for example, Google Ads).

-- Connect the Second Source: Include your second source (e.g., GA4) with the "Add another data source" option.
+• Link the Second Source: Include your second source (for example, GA4) by selecting "Add another data source."

-- Define Join Keys: Drag the common dimensions present in both tables into the "Matching Dimensions" section.
-Generally, "Date" and "Campaign ID" yield the most accurate results.
+• Determine Join Keys: Drag the common dimensions that exist in both tables and drop them into the "Matching Dimensions" section.
+Typically, "Date" and "Campaign ID" yield the most accurate results.

-- Save the Join Structure: After selecting the join type, press the "Save" button.
+• Save the Join Structure: After selecting the type of join, click the "Save" button.
 You now have a new "Blended Data Source."

-By following these basic steps, you can create your first report; however, for advanced analyses, you will need to perform data cleaning to ensure the consistency of the data.
-For example, if a campaign name is written in lowercase in one source and in uppercase in another, Looker Studio will not be able to match them.
-For such technical inconsistencies, we automate the process with our AI data analysis solutions.
+Following these basic steps, you can create your first report; however, for advanced analyses, you will need to perform data cleaning to ensure consistency among the data.
+For example, if the campaign name is written in lowercase in one source and uppercase in another, Looker Studio cannot match them.
+For such technical hitches, we automate the process with our AI data analysis solutions.

 A data analyst working on Looker Studio in a modern office

-Experience Gained While Working with Our Clients: Why Are Mistakes Made?
+Experience Gained While Working with Our Clients: Why Errors Occur?

-According to our experience working with clients, the biggest mistake made in blending processes is the "Re-aggregation" problem.
-Looker Studio automatically sums the metrics while blending two tables.
-If the number of rows in the blended tables is not equal, your costs or click counts may appear with erroneous values, with errors of 200%-300%.
+Based on our experience working with clients, the biggest mistake made in blending processes is the "Re-aggregation" problem.
+Looker Studio automatically sums metrics while merging two tables.
+If the row counts in the tables being blended are not equal, your costs or click counts may appear inflated by 200%-300%.

-Let's consider a real case we experienced with an e-commerce client.
-The client noticed that while trying to merge Meta Ads data with Shopify sales data, each sale was spreading across the entire table instead of matching with the corresponding campaign line.
-This created a misleading picture of the budget being spent much more efficiently than it actually was.
-To rectify this situation, we used not only the date as the "Join Key," but also the unique order numbers (Order ID).
+Let's look at a real case we experienced with an e-commerce client.
+Our client noticed that while trying to blend Meta Ads data with Shopify sales data, each sale was spreading across the entire table instead of matching with the corresponding campaign line.
+This created a misleading picture that the budget was being spent far more efficiently than it actually was.
+To correct this situation, we used not only the date as the "Join Key" but also unique order numbers (Order ID).
 The result?
-We reached real ROAS (Return on Advertising Spend) values with 100% accuracy.
+We achieved actual ROAS (Return On Ad Spend) values with 100% accuracy.

 Advanced Blending Techniques: Calculated Fields

 After blending the data, you should not only track raw data.
 The real power lies in deriving new meanings from the blended data.
-For example, you can create a "Calculated Field" by dividing the cost coming from Google Ads by the revenue data coming from GA4 to track the inter-channel real ROAS instantly.
+For example, you can create a "Calculated Field" by dividing the cost from Google Ads by the revenue data from GA4, allowing you to track the real ROAS value across channels in real time.

-In 2026, thanks to the renewed engine of Looker Studio, we can now apply complex formulas on the blending screen without needing external SQL knowledge.
-However, it should be noted that combining too many data sources (5 or more) in a single blending operation can significantly slow down the report loading speed.
-In such large-scale projects, it is a much more professional approach to process the data first on Google BigQuery and then transfer it to Looker Studio as a single clean source.
+In 2026, thanks to the renewed engine of Looker Studio, we can now apply complex formulas in the blending screen without needing external SQL knowledge.
+However, it should be noted that blending too many data sources (5 or more) in a single operation can significantly slow down the report loading speed.
+In such large-scale projects, processing the data first on Google BigQuery and then transferring it to Looker Studio as a single clean source is a much more professional approach.

-If you are not receiving sufficient conversion data from your website, you may first need to strengthen your data collection infrastructure within the scope of SEO services.
-Blending done without the correct data flow is like setting sail into the sea with the wrong compass.
+If you are not receiving sufficient conversion data from your website, you may first need to strengthen your data collection infrastructure as part of SEO services.
+Blending done without the proper flow of data is akin to setting sail into the sea with a faulty compass.

 Advantages and Disadvantages of Data Blending

-Like every technological solution, blending data in Looker Studio has its own unique limitations.
-To facilitate your decision-making process, we have prepared the following list:
+Like any technological solution, Looker Studio's data blending has its own unique limitations.
+To facilitate your decision-making process, we've prepared the following list:

-- Advantage: Uncovers hidden performance opportunities (low-performing assets).
+• Advantage: Reveals hidden performance opportunities (low-performing assets).

-- Disadvantage: It can slow down report performance with very large data sets.
+• Disadvantage: Can slow down report performance on very large datasets.

 Key Points

-- When performing the blending operation, always select the left table (Left Table) as the table with the most rows or containing the most critical data.
+• When performing the blending process, always choose the left table (Left Table) as the one with the most rows or the one containing the most critical data.

-- To avoid encountering null (empty) values, use "NCELL" or "COALESCE" functions in calculated fields to fill the gaps with zeros.
+• To avoid encountering null values, use the "NCELL" or "COALESCE" functions in calculated fields to fill blanks with zero.

-- The data blending process is specific to that report; it does not alter the originals of the data sources, so you can experiment without fear.
+• The data blending process is specific to that report; it does not change the originals of the data sources, so you can experiment without fear.

-- To prevent performance issues, keep the number of blended dimensions to a minimum; only select those that are truly necessary for analysis.
+• To prevent performance issues, keep the number of blended dimensions to a minimum; only select those truly necessary for analysis.

 Frequently Asked Questions